 – Lifetime member of ICEEFT (the International Centre for Excellence in Emotionally Focussed Therapy)

-– Lifetime member of ANZPATH (the Australian and New Zealand Association for Transgender Health)
+– Lifetime member of AusPATH (the Australian Professional Association for Transgender Health)